needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlayToDevice.md

 ## AR visualization in editor

-You can visualize AR planes and hand data from your device in your editor when using the Play To Device feature.
+You can visualize AR planes, tracked images, meshes, and hand data from your device in your editor when using the Play To Device feature.
 To enable this functionality go to `Project Settings` > `XR Plug-in Management`.
 Under the Standalone target look for  `Plug-in Providers` turn on `PolySpatial XR`.
 Make sure to disable `XR Simulation` if it is on.

 ![XRPluginManagementP2D.png](images/PlayToDevice/XRPluginManagementP2D.png)